-Figure 27 Spar buoy with green retroreflective band
+Figure 26 Spar buoy with green retroreflective band

+Information regarding coding of colours for floating aids is described in IALA Recommendation R0106 (E-106).

-It may be difficult for the observer to discriminate between yellow and white retroreflecting material particularly where only one of these colours is being observed on its own.
+It may be difficult for the observer to discriminate between yellow and white retroreflecting materials particularly where only one of these colours is being observed on its own.
 Thus only one yellow band may be used on a special mark to avoid confusion with a West Cardinal mark in the comprehensive code (two yellow band).

-It may also be difficult for the observer to discriminate between green and blue retroreflecting material, particularly where only one of these colours is being observed on its own.
-In principle, green buoys should carry only one green band, whereas blue is always used in combination with another colour, except in the case of East Cardinal marks which have two blue bands (IALA E – 106).
-However, this principle may be violated where one of the bands has become damaged.
+It may also be difficult for the observer to discriminate between green and blue retroreflecting materials, particularly where only one of these colours is being observed on its own.
+In principle, green buoys should carry only one green band, whereas blue is always used in combination with another colour, except in the case of East Cardinal marks which have two blue bands according to IALA R0106 (E – 106).
+However, this principle may be violated if one of the bands has become damaged.

-The coefficient of retroreflection of blue and red is very much less than white or yellow, and to ensure proper recognition the following must be observed:
+The coefficient of retroreflection of blue and red is much lower than white or yellow, and to ensure proper recognition the following must be observed:

 • Safe water marks: